pulp/pulp_rpm/docs/user-guide/features.rst

 .. warning::

-    Pulp is susceptible to a malicious mirror replay attack whereby a malicious mirror can force Pulp to use older, legitimate packages.
-This forces Pulp to not receive package updates from a malicious mirror.
-See `this blog post <https://patrick.uiterwijk.org/blog/2018/2/23/fedora-package-delivery-security>`_ for more details about how Metalink mitigates this.
+    Pulp is susceptible to a replay attack by either a malicious mirror or from a man-in-the-middle attack (MITM) when TLS is not used.
+When attacked, Pulp is presented older, legitimate packages.
+    This forces Pulp to not receive package updates from either a malicious mirror or the non-TLS MITM.
+See `this blog post <https://patrick.uiterwijk.org/blog/2018/2/23/fedora-package-delivery-security>`_
+    for more details about how Metalink would mitigate this.